Dr Annabelle Leong

 3. Try an antihistamine tablet to reduce nasal allergy irritation and mucus.
 You can usually buy some off the counter like Zyrtec, without a Dr’s prescription.

 4. Weight loss can help to reduce pressure on your airway by decreasing the fatty tissue building up on the front of your neck.
 This is usually safely done in a controlled gradual manner over a course of several months through careful diet and regular exercise such as brisk walking, swimming, running and cycling.
+If this still doesn’t help you lose weight, then medications such as Ozempic and Saxenda may help improve weight control and blood sugar maintenance.

 5. Try a dental device/mouthguard to push your jaw forward to help open up your airway.
 This can be obtained from your dentist or may be sold at a local pharmacy.
 It has to be properly fitted inside your mouth, otherwise it can potentially obstruct your breathing further to worsen the snoring.